AxDante/MR_Xray_reg/README.md

 **(This repository is still under development.)**

-**MSR_MOGA** is a project that mainly aims to perform annotation registration between pre-operative MR images and intra-operative X-rays.
+**MSR_MOGA** is a project that mainly aims to perform annotation registration between pre-operative MR images and intra-operative X-rays for core decompressing surgery.
+The packages included in this repository are as follow:
+ * ImagePreprocessing
+ * ImageSimilarity
+ * pytorch-CycleGAN-and-pix2pix
+ * CTtoXray

 ## Prerequisites
 * Python >= 3.7.0